JFK Terminal 4 Improves Operation and Boosts Passenger Experience with Veovo

-New York’s busiest airport – one of the world’s largest – is streamlining operations and easing passengers’ minds with the Veovo Guest Predictability solution.
+New York’s busiest airport – one of the world’s largest – is streamlining operations and easing passengers’ minds with the Veovo Passenger Predictability solution.

 Few airports compare to New York’s John F Kennedy International Airport.
 It’s the USA’s busiest international entry and exit point, and during 2017, nearly 60 million people passed through its six passenger terminals.
 Moreover, traveller expectations are growing just as rapidly – tolerance for bottlenecks and slow-moving lines is getting ever lower, and the demand for real-time solutions ever higher.